-Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) Three months ended June 30, 2012 and 2011 iv) Share-based Payment Transactions (continued)
+Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) For the six months ended September 30, 2012 iv) Share-based Payment Transactions (continued)

 4. CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS (continued)

 Where a grant of options is cancelled or settled during the vesting period, excluding forfeitures when vesting conditions are not satisfied, the Company immediately accounts for the cancellation as an acceleration of vesting and recognizes the amount that otherwise would have been recognized for services received over the remainder of the vesting period.
 Any payment made to the employee on the cancellation is accounted for as the repurchase of an equity interest except to the extent the payment exceeds the fair value of the equity instrumented granted, measured at the repurchase date.
 Any such excess is recognized as an expense.